jeffrey-garcia/ionic-angular/README.md

-# IonicTabs
+# Angular Ionic

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+It uses ionic-angular framework 3.9.2 as the UI framework.

 ## Development server